John Keppock: Irish political career

-Personal life
+Personal life and death

-At some time after 1358, Keppock married Matilda Gernoun, the twice-widowed wife of William de Nottingham (Note: William de Nottingham was the son of Robert de Nottingham, who was several times Lord Mayor of Dublin) and John Gernoun, Chief Justice of the Irish Common Pleas.
-They had no known children, though Matilda had a son, John, by her previous marriage with John Gernoun, who likely came of age by 1350.
+Keppock married, sometime after 1358, the twice-widowed Matilda Gernoun; her first husband had been William de Nottingham, son of Robert de Nottingham, who was several times Lord Mayor of Dublin, and her second husband was John Gernoun, Chief Justice of the Irish Common Pleas.
+Keppock and Matilda are not known to have had any children, though Matilda had a son John by Gernoun, who seems to have come of age by 1350.
 Keppock died in 1404.